 Jollof rice is one of the most popular dishes in West Africa, particularly in Nigeria.
-This spicy rice, cooked in a rich and fragrant tomato sauce, is a must-have for celebrations and family meals.
+This spiced rice, cooked in a rich and fragrant tomato sauce, is a staple at celebrations and family meals.
 Every country has its own version of Jollof, but the Nigerian version is often considered one of the best.
 This dish is naturally gluten-free, using simple, fresh ingredients.
-Served with chicken or vegetables, it is perfect for a convivial meal.
+Served with chicken or vegetables, it's perfect for a casual meal.

 Ingredients